AbdelZN/Azure-Github-Assignment/README.md

 2. Publishes the Functions app using dotnet publish.
 3. Deploys using Azure CLI zip deployment.

+## CI/CD (GitHub Actions)

+A GitHub Actions workflow is configured to build and deploy the Azure Functions app automatically on pushes to `main`.
+(It deploys code using an Azure publish profile secret.
+Infrastructure changes are handled via `deploy.ps1`.)

 ## Repository contents

 - src/Functions/          Azure Functions (.NET isolated)